 If you’ve been wondering how to cook brats in an instant pot, look no further!
-You’ve come across the juiciest, flavorful and moist instant pot brats with beer recipe.
+You’ve come across the juiciest, flavorful, and moist Instant pot brats with beer recipes.
 What’s even better is these make the ideal low carb bratwurst recipes or keto bratwurst recipes too.

 Finding recipes for busy weeknights can sometimes be a struggle, especially when you’re following a low carb diet or keto diet AND want to use your beloved Instant Pot!
 Even if you aren’t looking for keto bratwurst recipes, this will become a new family go-to recipe regardless.

 Bratwurst in beer (and butter!) has quickly become one of our absolute favorite dinners and keto bratwurst recipes we enjoy regularly.
 While these have always turned out well in a crock-pot, cooking them in an Instant Pot instead takes these gems to a whole different level.

 We seriously couldn’t believe how juicy and tender the bratwurst turned out with this recipe, we’ll never go back to brats cooked in a slow cooker or oven again.